 International seaport, airport projects to prepare Siargao for influx of tourists

-SIARGAO ISLAND — An international seaport and airport are two big-ticket projects that government officials are currently working on to support the increasing number of tourists in the world-famous island.
+SIARGAO ISLAND, Philippines — An international seaport and airport are two big-ticket projects that government officials are currently working on to support the increasing number of tourists in the world-famous island.

 Surigao del Norte First Representative Jose Francisco “Bingo” Matugas said the international seaport is currently under construction and is expected to be completed in 2020.

 “The presence of this international seaport will allow us to receive cruise ships.
-So hopefully, by 2020, we can invite cruise ships to come to Siargao,” he told reporters in a press conference on this island on Saturday, January 12.
+So hopefully, by 2020, we can invite cruise ships to come to Siargao,” he told reporters in a press conference on Saturday, January 12.

 Matugas said the seaport will also open the entry of bigger roll-on/roll-off (roro) vessels from Manila and other neighboring towns and provinces, which will increase the island’s connectivity to key economies in the country.